Quonset hut: Design and history

 The sides were corrugated steel sheets, and the two ends were covered with plywood which had doors and windows.
-The interior was insulated and had pressed wood lining and a wood floor.
+The interior was insulated and had pressed-wood lining and a wood floor.
 The building could be placed on concrete, on pilings, or directly on the ground with a wood floor.
 The original design used low-grade steel, which was later replaced by a more rust-resistant version.
 The flexible interior space was open, allowing use as barracks, latrines, medical and dental offices, isolation wards, housing, and bakeries.

-Between 150,000 and 170,000 Quonset huts were manufactured during World War II, and the military sold its surplus huts to the public after the war.
+170,000 Quonset huts are estimated to have been manufactured during World War II.
+Some were sold off after the war.
 Many remain standing throughout the United States as outbuildings, businesses, or even homes, and they are often seen at military museums and other places featuring World War II memorabilia.
 Many were also used around the United States for temporary postwar housing, such as Rodger Young Village for veterans and their families in Los Angeles, California, and the Quonset Park complex of married student housing at the University of Iowa.
 Some are still in active use at United States military bases.
-The U.S. Department of Energy continues to utilize Quonset huts as supporting structures (fabrication and machine shops, warehouses, etc.) at the Nevada National Security Site.
+The U.S. Department of Energy continues to use Quonset huts as supporting structures (fabrication and machine shops, warehouses, etc.) at the Nevada National Security Site.
+The repurposed huts were common enough that Sherwin-Williams introduced a line of paint called "Quon-Kote" specifically designed to stick to the metal structures.

+In popular culture

+After World War II, surplus Quonset huts became popular as housing in Hawaii.
+They became known as "kamaboko houses" due to their half-cylindrical shape, similar to a slab of kamaboko.

+The situation comedy Gomer Pyle, U.S.M.C., which aired on CBS from 1964 to 1969, featured Quonset huts as the barracks housing at Marine Corps Base Camp Pendleton, California.